nishedhak26/Restaurant-landing-page/README.md

-# 🍽️ Delish Restaurant Landing Page
+# 🍽️ Lumière - Restaurant Landing Page

-Welcome to **Delish** — a tasty and modern restaurant landing page designed to whet your appetite!
-This project showcases a clean, responsive design that works beautifully on desktop and mobile.
+This is a clean and modern landing page for a fine dining restaurant called Lumière.

 ---

-## 🚀 What’s Inside?

-- A **sleek navbar** with a hamburger menu for easy navigation on any device
+## ❓ What is this?

-- A mouth-watering **hero section** with a fullscreen background image and call-to-action button
+- 🏠 A homepage with a beautiful background and smooth animations
+- 📖 About section explaining the restaurant’s story
-- A delicious **menu grid** showcasing popular dishes with images and prices
+- 🍽️ Menu section showing popular dishes with images and prices
-- A cozy **about section** that tells the story of Delish’s culinary passion
-- A simple but functional **contact form** to get in touch (static, no backend)
-- Fully **responsive design** — looks great on phones, tablets, and desktops
+- 📍 Contact section with location and reservation info
+- 📱 Responsive design that works on desktop and mobile

 ---

-## 🛠️ Built With
+## 🛠️ Technologies Used

+- 💻 HTML
+- 🎨 CSS
-- Semantic **HTML5**
+- ⚙️ JavaScript
-- Stylish **CSS3** featuring Flexbox & Grid layouts
-- Interactive **JavaScript** for mobile menu toggling
-- Google Fonts for clean typography

 ---

-## 🎯 Why This Project?

-As a front-end enthusiast, this project helped me practice creating responsive layouts, implementing interactivity, and building user-friendly navigation.
-Plus, it’s a great way to show how design and development come together to make a website that’s both beautiful and functional!
+## 🚀 How to Run

+1. 📂 Make sure `index.html`, `styles.css`, and `script.js` are in the same folder.
+2. 🌐 Open `index.html` in any web browser.

 ---

-## 📺 Live Demo

-Check it out live here: [Your Live Demo Link]
+## ✨ Features

+- 📌 Sticky navigation bar with smooth scrolling
+- 🎯 Hover effects on menu items
+- 🌟 Animated hero section with glowing text and particles
+- 🌀 Parallax scroll effect on the hero image

 ---

-## 🚀 How to Run Locally

-1. Clone or download the repo
-2. Open `index.html` in your favorite browser
-3. Feast your eyes on the design!
+## 🙌 Feel free to use and improve this project!

 ---

-Thanks for stopping by!
-If you love good food and great code, this page’s for you. 🍕🍔🥗
+© 2025 Lumière Restaurant